 There is a study of unmet needs and there are different data bases from which to pull information.
-Prevalence data still shows there is a large group of those not insured or receiving services.
-You can look at Medi-cal eligible (200% of poverty) to help dwindle down.
+Prevalence data still shows there is a large group of those not insured or receiving services and you can look at Medi-cal eligible to help dwindle that number down.
 We can't just look at Medi-Cal as it pertains to MHSA because it was not designed to be exclusive to any part of the population.